thankgodode/binary2decimalconverter/README.md

-# binary2decimalconverter.github.io
+# binary2decimalconverter
-Binary to Decimal converter using Pure HTML, CSS and Javascript
+Binary to Decimal converter using Pure HTML, CSS and Javascript.
+Feel free to contribute